Rainbow connectivity of randomly perturbed graphs: Proof of Theorem

-Fix arbitrary vertices $u$ and $v$ in $G_{H,m}^5$.
+Fix arbitrary vertices $u$ and $v$ in $G_{H,m}^r$.
 We estimate the probability that there is a rainbow $u$--$v$ path (i.e.\ a path with end-vertices $u$ and $v$) of length at most $5$.
-If $uv$ is an edge, then we have such a path with probability $1$, so assume that $uv$ is not an edge.
+Here we only use the randomness of the edge-coloring of $G_{H,m}^r$.
+If $uv$ is an edge, then we immediately have a rainbow $u$--$v$ path, so assume that $uv$ is not an edge.